The Alzheimer’s Association - Florida Gulf Coast Chapter

 The Florida Gulf Coast Chapter was founded in 1984, known then as the Tampa Bay Chapter it served Pinellas, Hillsborough and Polk counties.
 In 1999, the West Central Florida Chapter was merged with the Tampa Bay Chapter adding Citrus, Hernando, Pasco and Sumter counties increasing the Chapter's service region to seven counties.
 In 2003, the Sarasota/Manatee Chapter and the Southwest Florida Chapters were merged into the Tampa Bay Chapter.
 These mergers added Charlotte, Citrus, Collier, DeSoto, Glades, Hardy, Hendry, Highlands, Lee, Manatee, and Sarasota counties to the Chapter's service region.
 With this expansion, the Tampa Bay Chapter changed its name to the Florida Gulf Coast Chapter to better reflect its comprehensive 17 county service region.

-Within the 17 counties that comprise the Florida Gulf Coast Chapter, the Florida Department of Elder Affairs estimates that in 2014 there were 175,902people living with Alzheimer's disease.
+Within the 17 counties that comprise the Florida Gulf Coast Chapter, the Florida Department of Elder Affairs estimates that in 2015 there were 179,465 people living with Alzheimer's disease.
 This number does not include the Snowbirds who reside in the region during the Winter months.

 There are only eight states with higher incidence of Alzheimer's than that within our Chapter's service region.
 Nationally one in every 61 people of all ages has Alzheimer's disease.
 In the State of Florida it is one in every 40 people.
 In the areas served by the Florida Gulf Coast Chapter 1 in every 33 people of all ages has Alzheimer's disease!

-It is estimated that there are 485,000people living with Alzheimer's disease in the State of Florida.
-That represents nearly 9% of the 5.2 M cases in the United States.
+It is estimated that there are 496,013 people living with Alzheimer's disease in the State of Florida.
+That represents over 9% of the 5.3 million cases in the United States.